yqlu/sliceformstudio/README.md

 I owe the concept of the pattern editor to [Craig Kaplan](http://www.cgl.uwaterloo.ca/~csk/)'s work on [Taprats](http://www.cgl.uwaterloo.ca/~csk/washington/taprats).

+### Running the app locally

+Make sure you have [Node](nodejs.org) and [Bower](bower.io) installed.

+First, install Harp with:

+'''
+sudo npm install -g harp
+'''

+Next, in the same directory as Wallpaper, fetch all the packages with:
+'''
+bower install
+'''

+Then, run:
+'''
+harp server
+'''

+The app should now be running on localhost:9000.

 ### Contributions

 Any pull requests on Github are welcome!